vonajs/vona/packages-docs/guide/techniques/election/introduction.md

 # Election

-How do you start a separate service on the backend in VonaJS?
+How can you start a standalone service in the backend using VonaJS?

-Since VonaJS uses a distributed architecture, multiple Workers can be started on the backend.
-So, in which Worker should the service be started?
+Since VonaJS uses a distributed architecture, multiple Workers can be started in the backend.
+So, on which Worker should the standalone service be started?

-VonaJS provides `Election` for this scenario, and it works as follows:
+VonaJS provides `Election` for this scenario, which works as follows:

-1. All Workers compete to select a predetermined number of Workers
+1. All Workers compete to acquire ownership
-2. These selected Workers will start the services
+2. You can specify the number of Workers that can acquire ownership simultaneously
+3. The Worker that acquires ownership can start the service
-3. If a selected Worker terminates abnormally, the other Workers will continue to compete until the predetermined number of Workers is selected
+4. If a Worker that owns ownership exits normally or terminates abnormally, other Workers will continue to compete for ownership

 ## Create meta.election